BrunoGomesCoelho/BrunoGomesCoelho.github.io/index.md

  <ul>
   	<li>(February - April 2024)  I am a reviewer for ICWSM and IC2S2. </li>
 	<li> (November 2023) 🐍💾 I attended PyData NYC and had a great time with the local community. </li>
-	<li> (August 2023) 🤖 I had a great time interning at Kensho as a ML NLP intern working on LLM and Zero-shot classification. </li>
+	<li> (August 2023) 🤖 I had a great time interning at Kensho as a ML NLP intern working on LLMs and Zero-shot classification. </li>
 	<li> (July 2023) I was invited to talk at NYU's PhD Panel about the graduate experience to interested undergraduate students. </li>
 	<li> (March 2023) 🧑‍🏫 I was invited for two guest lecture for NYU's Security Analytics class - "Information Visualization" and "Introduction to Data Science methods and Python tools". </li>
   <li>(Feb  2023) 🎤 I was invited to speak at NYU's PhD Prospective Students panel. </li>